MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-tutorial-mysql.md

 > [!TIP]
 > The **Microsoft.MySqlAdapter** service won't be available to add to plans until the [MySQL Server resource provider has been deployed](azure-stack-mysql-resource-provider-deploy.md).

 ## Create a highly available MySQL database

-After the MySQL cluster has been created, configured, and added as an Azure Stack MySQL Hosting Server by an Azure Stack Operator, a tenant user with a subscription including MySQL Server database capabilities can create highly available MySQL databases by following the steps in this section.
+After the MySQL cluster is created and configured, and added as an Azure Stack MySQL Hosting Server by an Azure Stack operator, a tenant user with a subscription including MySQL Server database capabilities can create highly available MySQL databases by following the steps in this section.

 > [!NOTE]
 > Run these steps from the Azure Stack user portal as a tenant user with a subscription providing MySQL Server capabilities (Microsoft.MySQLAdapter service).